jxx-project/JXXON/README.md

 ### Integrate C++ standard containers as transparently as possible and to a reasonable extent.

-C++ standard conainers should feel like first class citizens in JSON.
+C++ standard containers should feel like first class citizens in JSON.
 Based on a little bit of [wrapping](https://github.com/jxx-project/Polymorphic).

 ### Thorough testing